scverse/ecosystem-packages/README.md

 The goal is to increase visibility of ecosystem packages and make it easier for users to find appropriate software.
 In the future, we may also test releases of core packages against the test suites of ecosystem packages.

-If a package is part of this list, it means it fulfils certain minimum requirements as outlined below.
+If a package is part of this list, it means it fulfills certain minimum requirements as outlined below.
 It **does not** mean we endorse the package or performed an in-depth review.

 **Hint:** If you want to receive notifications about new ecosystem packages, simply use GitHub's "watch" functionality for this repository.

 ## How can my package become part of the list?